katholiek-onderwijs-vlaanderen/sri2postgres/README.md

 Start by requiring the module in your code.

 <code>
-const Sri2Db = require('sri2postgres');
+const { Sri2Db, Sri2DbMulti } = require('sri2postgres');
 </code>

+## Sri2Db

+Sri2Db is the base, that allows you to sync a single API endpoint to a database table.

-Then you will need to tell which api and which database through a config file:
+You will need to configure which api and which database through a config file:

 <code>
-const config = {
+const sri2dbConfig = {
+    syncMethod: 'fullSync' | 'deltaSync' | 'safeDeltaSync', // to define the sync that will be executed when calling client.configuredSync()
     dryRun: false, // true would rollback transactions to simply check if it all works
-    broadcastUrl: "https://some-broadcast-api.herokuapp.com/", // if you want to trigger delta sycs based on live updates via socket.io
+    broadcastUrl: "https://some-broadcast-api.herokuapp.com/", // if you want to trigger delta syncs based on live updates via socket.io
     api: {
         baseUrl: 'https://api.my.org',
         path: '/persons', //could also be /persons?gender=FEMALE if you only want to sync part of a list
-        username: 'userthatcanreadallresources', // can be omitted if APi is public
+        username: 'userthatcanreadallresources', // can be omitted if API is public
-        password: 'secret',                      // can be omitted if APi is public
+        password: 'secret',                      // can be omitted if API is public
-        //headers: {}, //extra headers like tokens etc.
+        //headers: {}, //configure extra http headers if necessary
         timeout: 30000,
         nrOfRetries: 2,
         limit: 2500,